GothenburgBitFactory/taskwarrior/docs/src/usage.md

 On Windows, it's `AppData/Roaming` in your home directory.
 The path can be overridden by setting `$TASKCHAMPION_CONFIG`.

-Individual configuration parameters can be overridden by environemnt variables, converted to upper-case and prefixed with `TASKCHAMPION_`, e.g., `TASKCHAMPION_DATA_DIR`.
+Individual configuration parameters can be overridden by environment variables, converted to upper-case and prefixed with `TASKCHAMPION_`, e.g., `TASKCHAMPION_DATA_DIR`.
 Nested configuration parameters cannot be overridden by environment variables.

 The following configuration parameters are available:

 * `data_dir` - path to a directory containing the replica's task data (which will be created if necessary).
-  Default: `taskchampion` in the local data directory
+  Default: `taskchampion` in the local data directory.
+* `server_dir` - path to a directory containing the local server's data.
+  This is only used if `server_origin` or `server_client_id` are not set.
+  Default: `taskchampion-sync-server` in the local data directory.
-* `server_origin` - Origin of the taskchampion sync server, e.g., `https://taskchampion.example.com`
+* `server_origin` - Origin of the TaskChampion sync server, e.g., `https://taskchampion.example.com`.
+  If not set, then sync is done to a local server.
-* `server_client_id` -  Client ID to identify this replica to the sync server (a UUID)
+* `server_client_id` -  Client ID to identify this replica to the sync server (a UUID) If not set, then sync is done to a local server.

+### Synchronization

+A TaskChampion replica "synchronizes" its local task database with other replicas via a sync server.
+This operation is triggered by running `task sync`.
+Typically this runs frequently in a cron task.
+The operation is quick, especially if no changes have occurred.

+The replica expects to be synchronized frequently, even if no server is involved.
+Without periodic syncs, the storage space used for the task database will grow quickly, and performance will suffer.

+By default, TaskChampion syncs to a "local server", as specified by the `server_dir` configuration parameter.
+It is possible to switch to a remote server later by setting `server_origin` and `server_client_id` appropriately.

 ## `taskchampion-sync-server`